Michael Stonebraker: C-Store and Vertica

-Morpheus and Goby

-In 2006, Stonebraker started the Morpheus project, along with researchers from the University of Florida.
-Morpheus is a data integration system which relies on a collection of "transforms" to mediate between data sources.
-Each transform provides a queryable interface to particular web site or service, and Morpheus makes it possible to search for and compose multiple transforms to provide a new service or a unified view of several services.

-In 2009, Stonebraker co-founded Goby, a local search company based on ideas from Morpheus, for people to explore new things to do in free time.

-H-Store and VoltDB

-In 2007, with researchers from Brown University, MIT, and Yale University, Stonebraker started the H-Store project.
-H-Store is a distributed main-memory online transaction processing (OLTP) system designed to provide very high throughput on transaction processing workloads.

-In 2009, Stonebraker co-founded, and then served as an adviser to, VoltDB a commercial startup based on ideas from the H-Store project.

 SciDB

 In 2008, along with David DeWitt and researchers from Brown, MIT, Portland State University, SLAC, the University of Washington, and the University of Wisconsin–Madison, Stonebraker started SciDB an open-source DBMS specially designed for scientific research applications.

 He founded Paradigm4 with Marilyn Matz, who became CEO.
 Paradigm4 developed SciDB, used mostly by life sciences and financial markets.
 Novartis, Foundation Medicine, and the National Institutes of Health are some of the company's clients.

 NoSQL

 In 2010 and 2011, Stonebraker criticized the NoSQL movement.

-Notable students

-Stonebraker trained more than 30 students, including: